Unique contributions

 • Protection of society

-• Advance of science and health
+• Advance science and health

 • Fostering communities